-Collage, cut-outs, painting, print and interdisciplinary art will make up the varied collection on display made by a range of brilliant UK-based artists.
-You can get involved in interactive artwork and installation, and take part a series of creative events during the festival.
+Collage, cut-outs, painting, print and interdisciplinary art made up the varied collection due to be on display, made by a range of brilliant UK-based and international artists.

 Expect an immersive and playful experience that can be enjoyed at any age.

 80 artists.
 1 festival.

 Paper Festival showcases a range of artwork from over 80 British and international artists who use paper as part of their practice.